stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 removal of any runtime performance optimization based on use.
 The AOT is able to optimize but without any visibility into common paths and hotspots it is from a strictly static perspective.
 In addition, the optimizations come from Java bytecode which has already removed some key ingredients for full static analysis.
-In real-world benchmarks, GraalVM performance typically lags behind JIT competitors for long running tasks.
+In real-world benchmarks, GraalVM performance typically lags behind JIT competitors for long-running tasks.

 Another breaking change in GraalVM use is the inability to use Java reflection and runtime code generation.
 This is more common in Java than in languages such as Scala, but any program can be affected.
 There are 2 approaches to work